 Do the same with the second dome by reaching your hand and stapler into the icosahedron through the “door” that you left open.
 Only the very last triangle can not be stapled and you will need a bit of sticky tape to hold it in place.

-Et voilá - you have just created a beautiful icosahedron!
+Et voilá - you have just created a beautiful icosahedron out of paper plates!

 There are lots of brilliant things you can do with your icosahedron.
 You could hang it from the ceiling with a piece of wool, or even draw numbers on each face to create a huge *twenty-sided die!